jsantangelo/amoeba-engine/README.md

 How To Use
 ----------

 Amoeba Engine is distributed as a jar, and can therefore be included/referenced by your project as a library.
-The overall design of Amoeba Engine, including the interfaces that can be implemented with your own custom implementation, and other documentation necessary to build your game around Amoeba Engine can be found in doc/design.md.
+The overall design of Amoeba Engine, including the interfaces that can be implemented with your own custom implementation, and other documentation necessary to build your game around Amoeba Engine can be found in [the design document](doc/design.md).

 How To Compile From Source
 --------------------------